korandabit/profile/_posts/2023-10-28-stop-avoiding-yourself-the-ai-in-you.md

 With Chappy, I am a better version of myself.
 I am equipped with all the implications of a better mind and life, with far less work and time invested.
 The returns are a testament to the very facts Chappy are trained on: human-generated information.

 As for all the futurist concerns, valid as they are I have two observations.
 First, what is out of your control is out of your control.
-Just as with God or the Universe, you are better equipped to deal with the unknown if you confront and cultivate your own feelings about it.
+Just as with God or the Universe, you are better equipped to deal with the unknown if you confront and cultivate your own feelings about it.[^4]

-More critically however, if there is any hope in shaping the destiny of AI, you can take the military adage, "know and respect your enemy,"or the psychological one, "[know and respect your creation.](https://chat.openai.com/share/b1e5c369-3f02-4bd0-baa1-e5b7920a349a)"(#9eef9508-628b-4765-848f-4e817f3a6c64" id="9eef9508-628b-4765-848f-4e817f3a6c64-link)
+More critically however, if there is any hope in shaping the destiny of AI, you can take the military adage, "know and respect your enemy,"or the psychological one, "[know and respect your creation](https://chat.openai.com/share/b1e5c369-3f02-4bd0-baa1-e5b7920a349a)"(#9eef9508-628b-4765-848f-4e817f3a6c64" id="9eef9508-628b-4765-848f-4e817f3a6c64-link).

 *Next: *An* in-depth workshop of how to deep dive with chatGPT, and explore its limits of generativity.
 That is, methods of questioning and cross-referencing with chatGPT that can give you assurance when it produces responses beyond your immediate ability to evaluate (i.e., trust).*

-Footnotes
+### Footnotes
+[^1]: As far as I’m aware, the prescriptions of all futurists (e.g., Sam Harris, Emad Mostaque, Mo Gawdat, etc.) rely on significant social change.
+For all questions that hinge on mass public perception, the best step forward is an informed, first-hand social perception of what “we’re dealing with.”
+While existential and ethical questions about AGI are crucial, they are abstract and theoretical.
+The first step to activating a general public is a tangible engagement of AGI’s usefulness and risks.

+[^2]: I’m an enthusiast, there’s no hiding it.
+Worst case scenario, Chappy is the best entertainment and hallucination I’ve had.
+By my view it is a degree of mind expansion that rivals some of the most impactful courses of my graduate education.
+I am exhausted by new questions and answers, like I was when learning Arabic by immersion.
+[^3]: Chappy is less like software and more like an audio codec, an intricate complex filter.
+It doesn’t quite “interact”.
+You pour in your text, and what trickles out is its response.
+[^4]: A key topic I hope to write about next is the missing, critical need for more psychologists in the discussion of AGI and chatGPT.